 Increasing knowledge about individual differences at the molecular level is nourishing hopes for targeted and effective treatment strategies that avoid burdensome side effects.
 While this is a welcome development, the doubts and questions cannot be overlooked:

 - Does personalised medicine benefit the patient and what are the corresponding obligations for both patient and physician?

 - Can every patient receive the most effective therapy in the future?

 - Does personalised medicine bring about a change in the doctor-patient relationship?

 - In what ways will personalised medicine affect healthcare costs?

 - Will the effects lead to an overburdening of the solidarity system of health insurance?

 - What are the challenges for pharmaceutical research?

-With its annual conference, the German Ethics Council will focus on ethical and social questions of personalised medicine, placing the patient at the centre of attention.
-Against the backdrop of the current state of research, physicians, scientists and humanities scholars, representatives of patients and the economy, and the public are invited to discuss urgent questions of future medical care.
+With its Annual Meeting, the German Ethics Council focused on ethical and social questions of personalised medicine, placing the patient at the centre of attention.
+Against the backdrop of the current state of research, physicians, scientists and humanities scholars, representatives of patients and the economy, and the public were invited to discuss urgent questions of future medical care.